Chlorothalonil Environmental Exposures

 CAREX Canada has developed several estimates of exposure to chlorothalonil, including maps of agricultural chlorothalonil use and the number of people potentially exposed in nearby residential areas (circa 2016).
 We also offer lifetime excess cancer risk (LECR) estimates (circa 2011), which are distinct from the potential exposure estimates.

-CAREX Canada estimates that over 1.5 million people in Canada live in areas where the potential for exposure to chlorothalonil is higher than other areas in the country, which amounts to about 5% of the Canadian population.
+CAREX Canada estimates that over 1.5 million people in Canada live in areas where the potential for exposure to chlorothalonil is higher than other areas in the country based on their residential proximity to agricultural areas, which amounts to about 5% of the Canadian population.

 As expected, exposure varies based on agricultural activity and the types of crops grown.
 Potential exposure to chlorothalonil is much higher in areas where root crops such as potatoes, or fruits were more commonly grown.
 Southern British Columbia, Prince Edward Island, Saskatchewan, and Southern Quebec all have higher potential for exposure to chlorothalonil than other areas of the country.